The 12 Days of Boat Trip Planning

 On the second day of planning… choose your destination.

-Naturally, deciding where you want to go is next step on our trip plan to-do list.
+Naturally, deciding where you want to go is the next step on your trip plan to-do list.
 If you’re planning an extended trip, determine which destinations are realistically within your boats’ cruising range and for farther trips, decide what stops you’ll need to make along the way.

 On the third day of planning… map your route.

 Take the time to map out your boating journey.
 Even if you have the best electronics, it is always a smart idea to have a paper map with your route charted.
 (Don’t forget to map out where you plan to stop for fuel or overnight lodging if it’s needed.)

 On the fourth day of planning… make reservations.